 - The success rate that a dog will obey a known command on the first attempt.
 Breeds with a higher success rate were deemed more intelligent and obedient.

 Not every dog breed in the world was tested.
-Only breeds that were recognized by the American and Canadian Kennel club participated in the trials.
+Only dog breeds that were recognized by the AKC or Canadian Kennel club participated in the trials.
 As a result, this cut out mixed breeds and the more exotic breeds from around the world.

 In addition, only dog breeds with at least 100 responses qualified for the most intelligent dog breeds list.
 Fewer responses meant less reliable data.
 Fortunately, French Bulldogs were both popular and recognized dogs – so they easily made the cut.

 How French Bulldogs Performed

-Though Frenchies were included in the trials, they didn’t perform as well as most people would think.
-In fact, they were ranked the 109th smartest dog breed out of 138 qualifying breeds in obedience and working intelligence.
+Though Frenchies were included in the trials, they didn’t perform as well as most owners would think.
+Rather, they were ranked the 109th smartest dog breed out of 138 qualifying breeds in obedience and working intelligence.

-This puts them in the “fair working” or “below average” intelligent category among all the dog participants.
+This puts them in the “fair working” intelligent category among all the dog participants.
 And while Frenchies are not among the lowest intelligence class, they are below what is considered average.
 But what does this translate to?

 Dog breeds in the French Bulldog’s intelligence class are able to learn a new command with 40 to 80 repetitions.
 In addition, they’re only able to obey a known command (on the first try) with a 30% or better success rate.

 Frenchies vs. The Smartest Dogs

 The world’s smartest dog breeds are in a class of their own.
-With just 10 dog breeds in this class, they’re able to learn a new command with fewer than 5 repetitions!
-This means they’re at least 8 times faster at learning new commands than Frenchies.
+With just 10 dog breeds in the top class, they’re able to learn a new command with fewer than 5 repetitions!
+This means they’re at least 8 times faster at learning than Frenchies.

-The top 10 are also some of the most obedient dogs in the world.
-They’ll obey a known command on the first try with a 95% or better success rate.
-Their success rate is roughly triple of the Frenchie’s.
+The top 10 are also some of the most obedient dog breeds in the world.
+As such, they’ll obey a known command on the first attempt with a 95% or better success rate.
+Their success rate is roughly triple that of the Frenchie’s.